bigcommerce/dev-docs/docs/stencil-docs/developing-further/customizing-printable-packing-slips.md

 ## Customizing Printable Packing Slips

 Customizing your Stencil theme’s printable packing slip currently relies on a template and variables from BigCommerce’s legacy Blueprint themes framework.
-To make changes to the packing slip file, do the following:
+To make changes to the packing slip file:

 1. Download [printable packing slip .zip](https://storage.googleapis.com/bigcommerce-production-dev-center/template-files/packing_slip_printable.zip), which contains the HTML skeleton of a printable packing slip.